rbdannenberg/arco/doc/design.md

    calls `new_ugen_id` which calls extern function `arco_ugen_new`.
    `arco_ugen_new` (Serpent extern function) calls `new(m) Ugen_id`
-   which pops an integer id from the static list `Ugen_id::free_list` and returns the allocated Ugen_id.
+   which pops an integer id from the static list `Ugen_id::free_list` and returns the allocated `Ugen_id`.
 We assume the created Ugen is saved in some reachable variable until some time in the future.
 2. `Ugen.init()` continues by getting the integer id by calling extern function `arco_ugen_id(id)` and sending it and other parameters to